April 21, 2022

 Six per cent of deaths in Australia are contributed to by people living in households that are too cold – double the rate in Sweden, where winter temperatures reach minus 30°C.

-Australian homes are energy guzzlers compared to those built to higher minimum standards overseas, with a Tasmanian home built today using more than double the energy of a similar house built in Ireland.
+Australian homes are energy guzzlers compared to those built to higher minimum standards overseas, with a Tasmanian home built today using more than double the energy of a similar house built in Ireland. - Making new Australian buildings, including homes, more energy efficient will directly save homeowners hundreds of dollars every year in energy bills, and also cut network costs for all energy users.

 Climate Council analysis shows someone building a 7-Star, all-electric house in any capital city in Australia will save on average $450 per year on heating and cooling costs compared to a 6-Star home; with those in Adelaide, Canberra, Darwin and Hobart saving more.